appfair/appfair.org/src/content/docs/docs/building.md

 - Use `Text("Some string")` and `LocalizedStringKey` (or, for resources in a SPM target, `Text("Some string", bundle: .module)`) rather than `Text(verbatim: "…")`.
 Strings written this way are picked up automatically by Xcode's string catalog generator.
 - Keep one `Localizable.xcstrings` per target, located under `Sources/<Module>/Resources/`.
 The catalog is edited in Xcode and supports per-locale plural variants and per-string review states.
 - Use string-format substitutions (`"Hello, %@"`) rather than string concatenation, so translators can reorder arguments to match the grammar of the target language.
-- Provide an English translation at launch.
-Design every screen as if it had to accommodate Spanish, German, or Russian (each of which expands significantly relative to English), as well as Arabic or Hebrew (which read right-to-left).
+- Design every screen as if it had to accommodate Spanish, German, or Russian (each of which expands significantly relative to English), as well as Arabic or Hebrew (which read right-to-left).

 Skip bridges the `Localizable.xcstrings` catalog to Android's `strings.xml` resource system automatically.
 A translation contributed once applies correctly on iOS and Android, including bidirectional layout flipping for RTL languages and per-locale formatting of dates, numbers, and currencies.

+#### Minimum supported languages {#l10n-minimum}

+Every App Fair app must ship with at least **English** and **French** translations.
+This is not aimed at coverage (any catalogue serving a global audience needs many more locales than two), but at *verification*: maintaining a second locale from day one forces the maintainer to confirm that every user-facing string is actually externalized and that the app launches cleanly under a non-default locale.
+A project that runs only under `en-US` is one where a hard-coded English string can hide for months before a non-English user notices.

+The recommended workflow is to add English as the development locale, add French as the second locale in the `Localizable.xcstrings` catalogue, and run the app at least once with the iOS Simulator and Android emulator set to French before each release.
+Any string that appears in English while the device is set to French is a missing translation, a hard-coded literal, or a localization bug — all of which the dual-locale launch surfaces immediately.
+Additional locales beyond English and French are strongly encouraged and can be added by community contributors over time.

 <aside class="callout callout-tip">
   <span class="callout-icon" style="--icon: url('/assets/icons/callout/storefront.svg');" aria-hidden="true"></span>